Copycat PF Chang’s Lettuce Wraps Recipe

 Any variety of lettuce with a mild flavor and large leaves is suitable for this recipe.

-Butter lettuce’s round, bowl-like leaves and mild taste make this type of lettuce almost perfect.
-However, if you can’t find Butter lettuce, another good option is iceberg lettuce with its large and very bland leaves
+Butter lettuce’s round, bowl-like leaves and mild flavor make it almost perfect.
+However, if you can’t find Butter lettuce, another good option is iceberg lettuce, with its large and very bland leaves

 How to make PF Chang Lettuce Wraps